 - > Promoting talent, ensuring that people can develop their potential with equal opportunities, based on meritocracy, diversity and empowerment. - > Defining and offering the best value proposition by improving employee experience. - > Promoting the attributes of agility and collaboration.

->> MAIN MONITORING METRICS 2019-2021 STRATEGIC PLAN
+MAIN MONITORING METRICS1 2019-2021 STRATEGIC PLAN

-39.9% % of women in management positions from large branch submanagers and up
+% of women in management positions from large branch submanagers and up2